10 Items or Less (TV series)

-10 Items or Less is an American comedy series created by Nancy Hower, Robert Hickey, and John Lehr.
+10 Items or Less is an American comedy television series created by Nancy Hower, Robert Hickey, and John Lehr.
 Partly scripted and partly improvised, the show starred Lehr as a less-than-successful businessman who returned home to run Greens & Grains, the family-owned supermarket, upon the death of his father.

 The series debuted on TBS on November 27, 2006.
 During its first season, it aired Monday nights at 11 p.m.
 ET/PT.
 The second and third seasons aired on Tuesday nights at 11 p.m.
 ET/PT.
 In November 2009, a blog posting stated the show had been cancelled and would not be picked up for the fourth season.

 In 2015, the series was made available on Crackle.

 Summary

 The series stars John Lehr as a failed New York City businessman who moves back to his hometown of Dayton, Ohio to take over the family supermarket following the death of his father.
 The show is set in the fictional supermarket known as Greens & Grains, located at 5th Street and Tiberius.